sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 ## Developing FTW into a multilanguage marketplace

-If you intend to modify the FTW template to handle multiple languages, it is good to note that the FTW templates are by default configured to run in single language mode, so a multilanguage marketplace requires custom development.
+If you intend to modify a FTW template to handle multiple languages, it is good to note that the FTW templates are by default configured to run in single language mode, so a multilanguage marketplace requires custom development.
 For multiple languages, you basically have two approaches for that custom development.

 The first option is to create two versions of the client app, one for Language 1 and one for Language 2.
 They can both point to the same